 ‘Sale price’ is defined as:

-If the taxpayers give a ‘Yes’ answer to question 2 on page 3 of the form IHT 38 then you will need to ask the VOA (IHTM23000), using form VOA 4, what was the best price that could reasonably have been obtained at the date of sale.
-If different from the valuation put forward by the taxpayers you will have to ask the VOA to negotiate an agreed value.
-You should also consider asking the VOA for this information if you have reason to believe that from the information supplied on page 2 of the form IHT 38 that the property was not sold at arms’ length.
-If there is any suggestion that the sale
+If the taxpayers answer ‘Yes’ to question 2 on page 3 of the form IHT38 you will need to send a form VO to the VOA (IHTM23000), asking what was the best price that could reasonably have been obtained at the date of sale.
+If the VOAs' figure is different from the valuation put forward by the taxpayers you will have to ask the VOA to negotiate an agreed value.
+You should also consider asking the VOA for this information if you have reason to believe from the information supplied on the form IHT38 that the property was not sold at arms’ length.
+If there is any evidence that the sale

 - was to a beneficiary or a relative of the beneficiary, or

 - to the trustees of a settlement under which they could benefit or had a right to repurchase then the sale may not qualify for relief (IHTM33081).